-IB HISTORY 11 Higher Level IHIH-11 Standard Level IHIS-11
+IB HISTORY 11 Higher Level (IHIH-11) Standard Level (IHIS-11)

 Prerequisite: Social Studies 10 Pre-IB or approval of the department.
+Students who would like to take this course, instead of Social Studies 11 may do so with permission of the teacher.
 This is the first year of a two-year sequence designed to prepare students for the Higher Level exam in History.